alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MPGTextField](https://github.com/gaurvw/MPGTextField) - An autocomplete textfield for iOS which provides suggestions as you type.
 * [NSJTextField](https://github.com/NSJoker/NSJTextField) - A custom textfield with the placeholder displayed on top when text entered.
 * [ParkedTextField](https://github.com/gmertk/ParkedTextField) - A text field with a constant text/placeholder.
+* [PasswordTextField](https://github.com/PiXeL16/PasswordTextField) - A custom TextField with a switchable icon which shows or hides the password and enforces good password policies, written in Swift.
 * [PinCodeTextField](https://github.com/tkach/PinCodeTextField) - Simple pin code text input with underlined space for characters.
 * [PRGValidationField](https://github.com/ispiropoulos/PRGValidationField) - A Better way to make registration forms.
 * [RAGTextField](https://github.com/raginmari/RAGTextField) - Subclass of UITextField that adds an animated placeholder and an optional hint label below the text.